 My favorite part of this exhibit was the large model that really helped you to understand just how big and complicated the ship was.

-Titantic Belfast – the Maiden Voyage
+Titanic Belfast – the Maiden Voyage

 Of course for everyone who knows what is to come, the Maiden Voyage section is filled with sadness, but the exhibit itself depicts the calm before the storm, as it were.

-Titantic Belfast – the Sinking
+Titanic Belfast – the Sinking

-Suddenly, the whole tone of the museum changes and you are walking through a dark space with the sounds of morse code.
+Suddenly, the whole tone of the museum changes and you are walking through a dark space with the sounds of Morse code.

 You’ll read the messages sent to other ships, as well as hear the stories of survivors telling their accounts of what happened.

-Titantic Belfast – the Aftermath
+Titanic Belfast – the Aftermath